reclaimprotocol/attestor-core/docs/browser-rpc.md

 		content: string
 	}>
 	/**
-	 * Set the log level for the witness,
+	 * Set the log level for the attestor,
 	 * optionally set "sendLogsToApp" to true to send logs
 	 * back to the app
 	 */